advance100/doc_webpack/plugins.md

 ### `succeed-module`

-A module has been build successfully.
+A module has been built successfully.

 ### `failed-module`

-The module build has been failed.
+The module build has failed.

 ### `module-asset(module, filename)`

-An assets from a module was added to the compilation.
+An asset from a module was added to the compilation.

 ### `chunk-asset(chunk, filename)`

-An assets from a chunk was added to the compilation.
+An asset from a chunk was added to the compilation.

 ## `Parser` instance (`compiler.parser`)

 ### `program(ast)` bailing

-General purpose plugin interface for the while AST of a code fragment.
+General purpose plugin interface for the AST of a code fragment.

 ### `statement(statement: Statement)` bailing

-General purpose plugin interface for every statement of the code fragment.
+General purpose plugin interface for the statements of the code fragment.

 ### `call <identifier>(expr: Expression)` bailing